 For example, we provide our employees with a global platform that includes successful practices.
 We encourage and develop the conditions for safe behavior with local, unit-specific and global events.

 In Asia, the safety initiative is implemented by the "C.A.R.E.-Initiative" (Communication.
 Awareness.
 Responsibility.
 Excellence), in South America through "Cultura de Segurança", in North America by "Journey to EHS Excellence" and by the "Safety Champions Initiative" in Europe.

 Since 2012, the “Global Safety Days” have been held in all BASF regions at the same time.
 Under the motto “Join in”, employees and contractors in Asia, North America, South America and Europe make their own contributions, participate in workshops and exchange information on topics of safety, security, health and environmental protection.

-With over 800 activities at around 325 sites, our 2018 Global Safety Days focused on enhancing everybody’s awareness to spot risks before they become hazards - whether at work or at home.
-At the Ludwigshafen site alone, 12,000 employees and contractors registered to participate.
+With over 930 activities at around 360 sites, our 2017 Global Safety Days focused on order, cleanliness and discipline to help reduce the risk of accidents.
+At the Ludwigshafen site alone, 13,000 employees and contractors registered to participate.
 This involvement and lively discussion make a major contribution to our safety culture.
-During the “Global Safety Days 2018”, BASF honored the winning teams in all regions with the Safety Team Awards for exemplary projects of team-oriented safety work for the sixth time.
+During the “Global Safety Days 2017”, BASF honored the winning teams in all regions with the Safety Team Awards for exemplary projects of team-oriented safety work for the fifth time.

 Embedded in the Safety Champions initiative, units conduct structured self-assessments of their safety activities and define improvement measures and goals.
 Introduced in 2010 in Ludwigshafen, we made user-friendly enhancements to this approach in 2016.
 Implementation was largely completed in Europe and South America.